kanopi/saplings/README.md

 # Drupal Build Starter Recipe

 This recipe is designed to help start a build project.
-In is configured to do the following:

-- Install the best parts of the Standard Drupal install profile.
-- Disable core modules.
-- Install and configure commonly used contrib modules.

 ## Installation